 WordPress plugins and themes tend to generate plenty of HTTP requests, resulting in your website experiencing a drastic decrease in the page load speed.

 To restrain this, you can easily reduce these external HTTP requests and keep them to a minimum by disabling scripts and styles that you don’t use.
 However, it should be kept in mind that you don’t remove all the scripts from your website.

 25) Keep Your Site Secure

-Apart from choosing a good hosting provider, it is highly recommended to ensure the following in order to keep your website secure:
+Apart from choosing a good hosting provider, it is highly recommended to ensure the following to keep your website secure:

 • Avoid using nulled themes: Nulled themes are themes which are readily available for download for free, but illegally, which means you can’t find them on official market places.
 Typically, nulled themes can be found on dubious websites.

 • Put a WordPress security plugin to place: Needless to say, a security plugin ensures the security of your website, inspects for malware, and monitors your website constantly to keep a regular check on the activities happening on your website.

 • Using a strong password: This is essential as passwords form an integral part of website security and is an aspect that is overlooked.
 It is crucial to use a complex password or a password with a variety of numbers, letter combinations and symbolic characters like %, ! or @.

 • Disable file editing: This should be done to ensure security in case a hacker gains access to your WordPress admin panel, which gives them a chance to infuse subtle, malicious code to your WordPress theme and plugins.